lconcia/life_sciences_ml_at_tacc/docs/section1/python_refresher.rst

 Python Refresher
 ================

-Later in this workshop we will run some analysis using python.
+In this workshop we will primarily be using Python to prepare our data, and build, train, and test our models.
+After going through this section, you should be familiar with basic Python concepts
-Here we will cover basic pythn concepts including:
+including:

 * Data types and variables (ints, floats, bools, strings, type(), print())
 * Arithmetic operations (+, -, \*, /, \*\*, %, //)